Boolean-Autocrat/MLSDev/README.md

-This is a simple project setup for the MLS DEV thing.
+This is a simple project setup for the MLS DEV thing for HR.